ISA vs Taxable Account Calculator 2026/27

 The £20,000 ISA allowance is the most powerful tax wrapper available to UK retail investors.
 With the dividend allowance at £500 and CGT allowance at £3,000, both shrunk dramatically since 2022, ordinary investing accounts now lose materially more to tax than they used to.
 Over a 20-year horizon a higher-rate investor saving £10,000 a year typically ends up with tens of thousands more inside an ISA.

-• What is the ISA allowance for 2026/27?
+What is the ISA allowance for 2026/27?

 £20,000 across all your ISAs per tax year (Stocks & Shares, Cash, Innovative Finance, Lifetime, although LISA is capped at £4,000 within the £20k).
 The allowance resets every 6 April and can't be carried forward.

-• How much could an ISA save me over a taxable account?
+How much could an ISA save me over a taxable account?

 Over 20+ years for a higher-rate taxpayer, the difference can be tens of thousands of pounds.
 The ISA pays no dividend tax (vs 35.75% in a taxable account above the £500 allowance) and no CGT on exit (vs 24% above the £3,000 allowance).
 The Afterax ISA vs taxable calculator quantifies this for your specific scenario.

-• Can I have multiple ISAs of the same type?
+Can I have multiple ISAs of the same type?

 Yes, from April 2024 you can pay into multiple ISAs of the same type within a single tax year, as long as you don't exceed £20,000 across them.
 Lifetime ISA still has a £4,000 limit and can only be opened by under-40s.

-• What if my taxable account is already large?
+What if my taxable account is already large?

 Use 'Bed and ISA' to crystallise gains within the CGT allowance and re-buy inside an ISA.
 With the AEA at £3,000 it takes longer than it used to, but it still works.
 The 30-day share-matching rule generally doesn't apply because the rebuy happens inside the ISA wrapper.
 If you sell and rebuy the same shares in a taxable account within 30 days, HMRC matches the disposal to the rebuy and the gain disappears.

-Bands, thresholds and reliefs on this page come directly from the following official sources.
-Tax rates are checked against these references whenever a Budget or in-year change is announced.
+Bands, thresholds and reliefs come from official sources and are checked when a Budget or in-year change is announced.